-The Department of Computer Science is very active in research; for example, it has the largest cryptography group in the world and one of the largest intelligent systems groups in the UK.
+The Department of Computer Science is very active in research, including major research groups in cryptography and intelligent systems.
 Staff have good links with leading researchers and industrial partners internationally.

 Skilled professionals and researchers, who are able to apply these technologies to current problems and thereby push the limits of what computers can effectively do, are in high demand in today's job market.

 Fees for 2019/20

 We charge an annual tuition fee.
 Fees for 2019/20 are as follows:

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2019/20

 Further information on funding for prospective UK, EU and international postgraduate students.